Home | The Facts About Fariba Adelkhah and Roland Marchal

 Where and why is Fariba Adelkhah being held and under what conditions?

 Fariba Adelkhah was being detained at Evin Prison, situated in the north of Tehran, until 3 October 2020.
 On 3 October, she was released and returned to her personal home in Tehran, where she is to remain under house arrest.
 Roland Marchal was also incarcerated in the same prison.

-Fariba Adelkhah has been able to receive a few visits from her family and her lawyer, but the authorities do not recognise her dual nationality, so she has not been able to benefit from any French consular assistance, unlike Roland Marchal.
+Fariba Adelkhah was able to receive a few visits from her family and her lawyer, but the authorities do not recognise her dual nationality, so she has not been able to benefit from any French consular assistance, unlike Roland Marchal.

 On December 24, 2019, Fariba Adelkhah began a hunger strike, together with Australian academic Kylie Moore-Gilbert, also imprisoned for fifteen months in Iran.
 Fariba Adelkhah ended her hunger strike on 12 February 2020.
 Worried about her alarming state of health, the Support Committee for the two researchers wrote to her asking her to end it.
 She was admitted on 23 February to Evin Prison Hospital.
 Fariba Adelkhah suffered from severe kidney damage following her 49-day hunger strike.

 In March 2020, Fariba Adelkhah was able to see one of her sisters through a glass window.
-Though she seemed to be doing better physically, she continued to be appalled by the way she and her fellow prisoners are treated in prison.
+Though she seemed to be doing better physically, she continued to be appalled by the way she and her fellow prisoners were treated in prison.
 After this meeting, which allowed her to have some news about Roland, she decided to stop her sit-in (bast) and returned to her cell where she can benefit from the support of fellow academic prisoners.

 What steps have been taken by Sciences Po and the French authorities since their incarceration?

 Upon receiving news of the arrests of Fariba Adelkhah and Roland Marchal, our institution immediately implemented a series of actions in close collaboration with the Crisis and Support Centre of the French Ministry of Europe and Foreign Affairs (MEAE) and the CNRS.